qftgtr/ARML/README.md

 * ARML use CSS syntax to define the styles of 3D objects and models
 * ARML uses JavaScript to add interactions to the AR content

+The potential for ARML is huge, that so many applications across many different areas can be made.
+There are lots of work to be done, so any bug reports or feature requests are welcomed in [GitHub Issues](https://github.com/Dimenxion/ARML/issues).

 ## Table of Contents

 1. [Motivation](#motivation)